dathere/100.dathere.com/exercises-setup.md

 #### 3 (Optional).
 Set up qsv completions

-##### Bash

-Bash completions allow you to press the tab key at certain locations while typing a qsv command to get suggestions (completions) so you may view available commands, subcommands, and options within your terminal (assuming you're using a compatible terminal such as Git Bash on Windows).
+Tab completions allow you to press the tab key at certain locations while typing a qsv command to get suggestions (completions) so you may view available commands, subcommands, and options within your terminal (assuming you're using a compatible shell such as the bash shell from Git Bash on Windows).

 ![qsv bash completions example](media/qsv-completions-demo.gif)

+qsv currently supports completions for the following shells: bash, zsh, powershell, fish, nushell, fig, and elvish.

-1. Download the current bash completions file from qsv's source code at [`contrib/bashly/completions.bash`](https://github.com/jqnatividad/qsv/blob/master/contrib/bashly/completions.bash).
+Download the current completions file for your shell from qsv's source code at [`contrib/completions/examples`](https://github.com/jqnatividad/qsv/blob/master/contrib/completions/examples).

+For example to enable the Bash completions:

-2. Run `source completions.bash` to enable the completions in your current terminal instance (or replace `completions.bash` to the path to it if not in your current working directory).
+1. Run `source qsv.bash` to enable the completions in your current terminal instance (or replace `qsv.bash` to the path to it if not in your current working directory).
-3. You may also move `completions.bash` to your home directory (`~/completions.bash`) and also create a `.bashrc` file in your home directory (`~/.bashrc`) to include `source completions.bash` as a line within it for the completions script to run whenever you launch a bash terminal.
+2. You may also move `qsv.bash` to your home directory (`~/qsv.bash`) and also create a `.bashrc` file in your home directory (`~/.bashrc`) to include `source qsv.bash` as a line within it for the completions script to run whenever you launch a bash terminal.

-Feel free to contribute to the bash completions by following the instructions [here](https://github.com/jqnatividad/qsv/tree/master/contrib/bashly).
+Feel free to contribute to maintaining the completions if you know a bit of Rust [here](https://github.com/jqnatividad/qsv/tree/master/contrib/completions).

-##### Fish

-There are also incomplete fish shell completions ([`qsv.fish`](https://github.com/jqnatividad/qsv/blob/master/contrib/fish/qsv.fish)) you may try if you use the fish shell.

-Follow the instructions [here](https://github.com/jqnatividad/qsv/tree/master/contrib/fish) for setup instructions and information on contributing to the completions.

 :::{admonition} Reminder for exercises
 :class: important